British Gymnastics Commitment to Safeguarding

 Criminal record checks enable us to assess the on-going suitability of an individual in certain roles or voluntary work, including working with children or protected adults.
 It is a requirement for the criminal record check to be updated every 3 years.
 To access our policies and guidance please click Criminal Records Checks

-To enhance national Safeguarding training, we provide a sport-specific online Safeguarding Refresher course and an online Foundation Safeguarding training course designed for 16-17 year olds who frequently volunteer or work in gymnastics.
+To enhance national Safeguarding training, we provide a sport-specific online Safeguarding Refresher course which can be used to renew Safeguarding after completing a face to face course, and an online Foundation Safeguarding training course designed for 16-17 year olds who frequently volunteer or work in gymnastics.
 In addition, we also provide a Time to Listen course for Welfare Officers.
 To access our courses please click here.

 Safeguarding policies and documentation